odysseyhack/odysseyhack.github.io/README.md

 ## Tech Lead Briefing at the Hackathon - Friday 11 April 11.00-11.30 on the process

-[here](https://odysseyhack.github.io/the-evaluation) you read exactly how this process works.
+On this [page you can read](https://odysseyhack.github.io/the-evaluation) exactly how this process works.
 Your tech lead is invited to this pre-hackathon briefing, where we run through the process and answer any questions.

 ## How to get a ‘Mature Prototype’ Certificate?
 - If your main repo scores a Better Code Hub 10/10 you qualify to schedule a grilling session.